Kaisaniemi

-The Kaisaniemi district was first founded in the 1820s when Catharina "Cajsa" Wahllund founded a restaurant in the city centre.
-The restaurant, which survives to this day, later gave its name to the entire district.
-The reason for the similarity between the Finnish and Swedish names is that unlike almost every other district in central Helsinki, Kaisaniemi got a Finnish name first, and that name was copied into Swedish, with only a minor orthographic change.
+The Kaisaniemi district was founded around the 1920s, when in 1927, Catharina "Cajsa" Wahllund founded a restaurant in the area.
+The restaurant, known as "Cajsan Helmi", later influenced the name of the district surrounding it.
+The reason for the similarity between the Finnish and Swedish names is that unlike the typical naming scheme of most districts in Helsinki, as Kaisaniemi was named originally in Finnish, with the name being reused in the Swedish district name, with only a minor orthographic change, instead of translating the Finnish word "niemi" into Swedish.